 How Does Degree Classification Work in the UK?

 The UK degree classification system ranks undergraduate degrees into classes based on your overall weighted average.
-This guide explains each classification, how they are determined, and what they mean for your future.
+This comprehensive guide explains each classification, how they are determined, the calculation method with worked examples, and what they mean for your future.

 The Four Degree Classifications